kip-hart/MicroStructPy/docs/source/package_guide.rst

 **The following describes the 3-step process of generating a microstructure mesh in MicroStructPy**, including the relevant classes and methods.
-See :any:`API <microstructpy>` for the complete list of MicroStructPy classes.
+See :ref:`api-index` for the complete list of MicroStructPy classes.
 For examples using the API, see :ref:`Examples <package_examples>`.

 0. List of Seed Geometries